kennethreitz-archive/wordpress-skeleton/blog/wp-content/plugins/disqus-comment-system/readme.txt

 == Support ==

+* Visit http://disqus.com/help/wordpress for help documentation.

-* Visit our forum at http://disqus.disqus.com/ for help.
+* Visit http://help.disqus.com for help from our support team.

+* Disqus also recommends the [WordPress HelpCenter](http://wphelpcenter.com/) for extended help.
+Disqus is not associated with the WordPress HelpCenter in any way.